-Margie Nicks Gale, BSN’73, MSN’76, was a panelist for “Compassion Fatigue during COVID-19: How Nurses and NPs Can Stay Grounded,” in November 2020, part of the VUSN Dore to Dore Alumni Forum.
+Margie Nicks Gale, BSN'73, MSN'76, was a panelist for "Compassion Fatigue during COVID-19: How Nurses and NPs Can Stay Grounded," in November 2020, part of the VUSN Dore to Dore Alumni Forum.
 She co-presented "Burnout and Compassion Fatigue and Essential Interventions," in April 2018 during Vanderbilt University Medical Center's advance practice grand rounds and at VUMC Octoberfest.
-She was interviewed about "Beating Clinician Burnout," in Media Health Leaders and co-presented "Burnout and Compassion Fatigue," during VUMC's Aprilfest in 2017.
-Margie presented “Green Dot: A Bystander Initiative to Prevent Lateral Violence,” at the 2015 National Magnet Conference.
+In 2017, she was interviewed for "Beating Clinician Burnout," in Media Health Leaders and co-presented "Burnout and Compassion Fatigue," during VUMC's Aprilfest.
+Margie presented "Green Dot: A Bystander Initiative to Prevent Lateral Violence," at the 2015 National Magnet Conference.
 She is a nurse wellness specialist at Vanderbilt Work/Life Connections.

 Betsy Kerr Hay, MSN'76, was named president of the Osher Lifelong Learning Institute at Vanderbilt University in 2016.

 Shirley Feldkamp Lowman, MSN'76, PhD'84 , of Nashville, passed away March 21, 2019.

 Anne Atkinson Moore , BSN'76, MSN'81, is assistant vice president of women's health services at Peppy, headquartered in Wilmington, Delaware.
 She was director of medical affairs, women's health at Mayne Pharma.
 She had been senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2020).

 Lesley Mortimer, MSN'76, is a contributing author of the book, Pandemic Home Care, revised for COVID-19, published in 2020.